 If you are an individual wishing to get ICDL certified, the first step is to find an ICDL Accredited Test Centre near you by clicking on your territory on the map below, or using the drop down list.

-• ANSUT oversees the adoption and implementation of ICDL nationally in Côte d’Ivoire
+• ANSUT Leads the National Adoption of ICDL Across Côte d’Ivoire

 • ACE schools championing the ICDL program in Uganda